 Requires configuration for advanced Node.js features.

-This one’s a premium IDE from JetBrains, designed specifically for JavaScript and its frameworks.
-Out of the box, it supports Node JS development really well—smart code completion, advanced refactoring, built-in test runners, and a polished debugging experience.
-It’s paid, but if you work on complex Node.js projects, the productivity boost is really helpful
+This IDE, from JetBrains, supports Node JS development, and offers features smart code completion, advanced refactoring, built-in test runners, and a polished debugging experience.
+It’s paid, but if you work on complex Node.js projects, the productivity boost is really helpful.

 Intelligent code completion, refactoring, and real-time error detection for Node.js, React, and Express.